-We're pleasantly surprised by the performance of the budget-friendly Onyx MoveVent Curve.
-With vertical panels joined together with mesh, this vest is above average in comfort, particularly when wet.
-The front is slightly tapered, facilitating a better fit over human-shaped chests, and a better fit for women than un-tapered models.
-Its fabric is comfortable and soft, and we didn't find it to rub during paddling — a definite plus!
+We're pleasantly surprised by the performance of the Onyx MoveVent Curve.
+Sporting vertical panels joined together with mesh, this vest is above average in comfort, particularly when wet.
+The front is slightly tapered in thickness, facilitating a better fit over chests, and a better fit for women than un-tapered models.
+Its fabric is comfortable and soft, and we didn't find it to rub during paddling — a definite plus.
 It's easy to adjust and fit well across our panel of testers.
 A mesh lower back helps with ventilation, and the strap placement holds it in place even when falling spectacularly off your SUP.
 Some of our team even declared it to be their favorite one to wear.

 Though it does come in a range of sizes that provide a pretty good overall span, we found the triangular shape of this PFD makes it hard to cinch small enough around the waists of testers on the smaller end of the scale.
 And while we like the vertical paneling for movement, securing it around the chest closes those mesh vents and cuts off significant air circulation potential on the front.
 It also lacks any pockets or loops, but if you're after a simple vest that's comfortable to paddle in and gets the job done without breaking the bank, the MoveVent Curve is a great choice.